Star Fox Zero: Release

 In December 2014, Miyamoto stated that Star Fox Zero would be released before the new installment of The Legend of Zelda series in 2016.
 He also confirmed that the game would be compatible with Amiibo, but did not specify in what way.
 Star Fox was playable at E3 2015, and Miyamoto reiterated of the GamePad/monitor gameplay method, which would "allow for cinematic moments to blend with continuous gameplay".
 The planned release date was announced by Nintendo for November 20, 2015, but the game was subsequently delayed to the first quarter of 2016.
 The game was released in North America and Europe on April 22, 2016, and in Australia the next day.

 Prior to the game's release, Nintendo of America began a contest called the "Star Fox Zero Intergalactic Art Event" that month.
 Entrants needed to create Star Fox Zero fan art and post it on the game's Miiverse page, with the best 40 entries winning Nintendo eShop credit.
 A Star Fox Zero home menu theme for the Nintendo 3DS was also released two days before the game's launch.
 An animated short based on the game, titled Star Fox Zero: The Battle Begins, was released online on April 20.
 The short was produced by Japanese animation studio Wit Studio, with assistance from Production I.G and Nintendo.
 The 3D CGI animation work was provided by Orange.
 In July, a free demo of the game was released on the Wii U eShop.
 The demo includes the training mode from the full game, as well as the Star Fox Zero: The Battle Begins animated short.

-The game's credits hold a small tribute to former Nintendo president Satoru Iwata, who had passed away during the game's development.
+The game's credits hold a small tribute to former Nintendo president Satoru Iwata, who had died during the game's development.
 When asked if Star Fox Zero could potentially be ported to the Nintendo Switch, Atsushi Inaba of PlatinumGames stated that they did not know if it could happen, and he also said that they have not been approached by Nintendo about it.
-However when asked again in a later interview, he said that if there was chance, they would to think about porting it to Switch.
+However, when asked again in a later interview with VGC, he said that if there was chance, they would like to think about porting it to Switch.